xrrocha/nobocoder/README.md

 This material has been prepared to introduce Scala to the [North Boynton Coders meetup](http://www.meetup.com/nobocoders/).
 This group is familiar with mainstream object-oriented languages and also has a basic familiarity with Haskell and functional programming.

+The presentation starts with an imperative solution that is subsequently refactored -step by step- into an equivalent functional/oo version.